Best Travel Sites For: Airfares | Vacation Packages | Rental Cars | Other Resources

 9) To find a smaller inn or B&B, try searching BedandBreakfast.com.
 It lists extensive details on even the tiniest inns and, after you provide your e-mail address, sends you promotional codes and "hot deals" in your desired location.
 You can also search for specific amenities, such as a hot tub and fireplace, or find out whether a place is pet-friendly.

-11) If you're traveling alone, or with a buddy or two, you can score a great deal staying at a hostel -- without necessarily having to join the backpacker and bunk-bed lifestyle you might associate with this budget-lodging option.
+11) If you're traveling alone, or with a buddy or two, you can score a great deal staying at a hostel — without necessarily having to join the backpacker and bunk-bed lifestyle you might associate with this budget-lodging option.
 Many hostels offer more private, hotel-like accommodations these days.
-Hostelz.com offers nearly 50,000 listings in more than 9,300 cities, and includes reviews from professional and real travelers.
+Hostelz.com offers more than 54,000 listings in more than 9,400 cities, and includes reviews from professional and real travelers.

 12) For a free place to stay, trade places with other travelers using a house-swapping program.
-HomeExchange.com provides the largest network of home swappers, with more than 41,000 listings -- 30% in the U.S. and most of the rest spread throughout the major tourist areas of Australia, Britain, Canada, France and Italy.
+HomeExchange.com provides the largest network of home swappers, with nearly 43,000 listings — about 26% in the U.S. and most of the rest spread throughout the major tourist areas of Australia, Britain, Canada, France and Italy.
 An annual membership costs $119 and gets you as many swaps as you can manage in a year.

 13) JetSetter.com is our favorite private-sale site for luxury-hotel deals.
 In general, these kinds of sites offer invited members exclusive access to deep discounts for a limited time, and they work best if you're flexible about where you want to travel.
-JetSetter can have 15 to 30 of these "flash sales" available at once – more than similar sites, which usually offer just a handful at a time -- and can save you up to 50% off published rates.
+JetSetter can have 15 to 30 of these "flash sales" available at once – more than similar sites, which usually offer just a handful at a time — and can save you up to 50% off published rates.
 The sales typically last seven to ten days, or until they sell out.
-And here's your invite to join, from friends at Kiplinger.com: http://www.jetsetter.com/register/promo/kiplingers.